 The Mashpee Fire and Rescue Department is located at 20 Frank E. Hicks Drive, adjacent to the Mashpee Police Station.
 The building was constructed in 2000.
 The Department maintains a total of twelve vehicles, including three engines, one rescue pumper, one brush breaker, one ladder tower, one forestry truck, one tanker, one rescue boat, and three ambulances.
 The Department were called to 44 total fires, 2,942 emergency medical responses, and 79 hazardous material responses.

 The Fire Inspector and Emergency Medical Services (EMS) Officer are continually working to develop new ways to deliver public education courses, site visits, and other public safety events to enhance the quality of life in Mashpee.
 Some of the beneficial offerings have been smoke and carbon monoxide detector surveys of homes and businesses, childcare seat installations, vital of life medical reviews, fire extinguisher training, home safety inspections and lectures, and the management of end-of-life decisions.
-Both the Fire Inspector and the EMS Supervisor work closely with the Council on Aging and Board of Health to monitor activities within the Town that they and others in the Department can assist with.
+Both the Fire Inspector and the EMS Supervisor work closely with the Council on Aging and BOH to monitor activities within the Town that they and others in the Department can assist with.

 The Department participates in wildfire planning in the Mashpee National Wildlife Refuge.
 The Department performs prescription fires for habitat restoration and fire fuels reduction practices on both state and federal lands.
 There are plans to continue these programs in 2022 to accomplish beneficial burns by the Massachusetts Division and Federal Department of Fisheries and Wildlife.
 This program is accomplished in partnership with the U.S. Fish and Wildlife Service, Massachusetts Department of Conservation and Recreation, Massachusetts Fish and Wildlife, Orenda Wildlife Trust, and the Town of Mashpee.